sheeshKAAN/HTML5/README.md

 As seen in the example, the href attribute is used to determine the address to go to when clicked.
 The ```<a>``` tag does not only contain the href attribute, it can be used with many other attributes.

-# Target Attribute in HTML
+# Target Attribute in HTML⁷
 Apart from href, there is also a target attribute.
 With this attribute, we determine how the connection will be opened.
 It has to take one of the following as the value;

 ```_self```: this is the default value, it opens in the current page.